fritzheidi/RPiThermalPrinter/README.md

 1. Start the pi - Assuming Raspberry Pi has been already been setup with Raspbian (Wheezy or Jessie).
 2. The tiny thermal printer has the option to use USB so that's what I used.
 Plug in the USB to the printer and a port on the pi.
 3. **Important:** Plug in the ground and 5V (red and black wires to the GPIO Header **first**.
 For RPi2 the pin numbers were 2 and 6.  **Then** plug it into the printer, this way there is less chance to accidentally plug in the wrong pins on the pi and blow something up.
-4. Cool, now open the terminal and type `echo -e "Testing my cool printer." > /dev/ttyUSB0` to print a test.
+4. Cool, now open the terminal and type `echo "Testing my cool printer." > /dev/ttyUSB0` [^1] to print a test.
 You might have to click the button to feed the paper to see if it printed.

 If it doesn't work: